renpy/renpy/sphinx/source/testcases.rst

 - ``button`` specifies which button of the simulated mouse is to be clicked with.
   1 is a left-click, 2 is a right-click, 3 is a scrollwheel-click, 4 and 5 are additional buttons on some mouses.
   Normally only 1 and 2 trigger any response from renpy.
-  Takes an integer and defaults to 1.
+  It takes an integer and defaults to 1.
 - ``pos`` specifies where to click, as a pair of x/y coordinates.
   Coordinates are taken relative to the screen.
 Floats between 0.0 and 1.0 are supported as a fraction of the screen size in either dimension. ``absolute`` and other means of expressing positions